-For feature and short films, you are welcome to submit either through our online submissions website or you can submit through Withoutabox.
-Please note that the student submission rate is only available through our online submissions form and not through Withoutabox.
+You are welcome to submit either through our online submissions website or you can submit through Withoutabox.
+Please note that the student short film submission rate is only available through our online submissions form and not through Withoutabox.

 Please review the Rules and Regulations carefully prior to completing the online entry form.

 Feature and Short films

 A platform for independent filmmaking, creative expression and immersive entertainment, Tribeca supports emerging and established voices, discovers award-winning filmmakers, curates innovative and interactive experiences, and introduces new technology and ideas through panels, premieres, exhibitions, and live performance.
 Feature films invited to participate in the 18th Annual Tribeca Film Festival ("TFF19") will be shown in the section determined most appropriate by Festival programmers, in their sole discretion.

 Short films should be under 40 minutes (39:59 total run time), and feature films should be 40 minutes or more.

 - Open to feature narrative films produced in the US having a World “Premiere” at the Festival.

 - Eligible for the Awards: Best Narrative Feature, Best Screenplay, Best Cinematography, Best Actor and Best Actress.